jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 Indeed, we usually have very small differences between the means and big variances, meaning that we will need a big sample size in each group.

-As an example, we show a case for an app that sells trip tickets.
-We divided the two samples and took the mean and standard deviation in each (see the table below).
-Note that the means are very similar, so to get the sample size needed we will be dividing by a very small number, hence having a big sample in each group.
+As an example, we show a case for an app that sells trip tickets (see the table below).
+Note that the means between Treatment and Control are very similar, so to get the sample size needed we will be dividing by a very small number, hence having a big sample in each group.

 | Key Event Data - Purchases    | Control   | Treatment     |